ABOUT THIS COURSE

 - Explore techniques to build a whole school climate for learning; and establish positive risk taking and resilience in learners.

-- Build on a toolkit of established and tested strategies to support learners with challenging mental health and behavioural issues
+- Build up your approaches and methods of established strategies to support learners with challenging behaviours

 |WHO SHOULD ATTEND?||